LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 Logtalk user folder for details.

-Brief description of each file in this folder:
+Brief description of each directory and file in this folder:

+- `css`
+	Directory with CSS files for use with generated human readable documentation such as Sphinx

 - `logtalk_entity_to_xml.xsl`
 - `logtalk_index_to_xml.xsl`